 House with dome – Berea & Lang street

-Like Doornfontein, Bertams had a massive Jewish community due to the influx of immigrants as explained in the piece below:
+Like Doornfontein, Bertams had a sizeable Jewish community due to the influx of immigrants as explained in the piece below:

 Despite such official anti-Semitic immigration sentiments, between 1924 and 1930 there was a noticeable rise in the immigration of Jewish refugees from Lithuania, Poland and Latvia to Johannesburg (Adler 1979:71).
-That a high percentage of these immigrants settled in the eastern suburbs of Johannesburg is clear from a 1936 survey which listed Doornfontein, Bertrams and Jeppe as home to the single largest Jewish community on the Witwatersrand (ibid).
-What makes this significant is that almost twenty percent of workers in the area were manual labourers (ibid, 72).
+That a high percentage of these immigrants settled in the eastern suburbs of Johannesburg is clear from a 1936 survey which listed Doornfontein, Bertrams and Jeppe as home to the single largest Jewish community on the Witwatersrand .
+What makes this significant is that almost twenty percent of workers in the area were manual labourers.
 This was predominantly then a community of workers, not owners.

 “Thus it can be established that between 1920 and 1940 there was a concentration of Jewish immigrant workers living in the Johannesburg suburbs of Doornfontein, Bertrams and Jeppe.
-Their greatest significance however lies in the fact that they were immigrants and that a large proportion of them were manual labourers of the artisan class” (ibid, 74).
+Their greatest significance however lies in the fact that they were immigrants and that a large proportion of them were manual labourers of the artisan class”.

 As the second generation of better educated and entrepreneurial Jews moved away from Bertrams to the northern suburbs, the usage of the Shuls and Synagogues in the areas dropped.
 The Bertrams Synagogue (also known as the Kimberly Road Shul) at 54 Kimberly Road closed in 1982 and is now a private residence.
 It was originally the Valley Bioscope.

 This is a collection of 17 houses in Erin Street that have been restored.
 Four houses backing on to Bertrams Road were demolished to make way for the Rea Vaya bus route.
 The houses date back to 1910-1914.